IlyaOrson/CyberDreamcatcher/README.md

 git clone https://github.com/IlyaOrson/CyberDreamcatcher.git --recurse-submodules -j3
 ```

-We use [pixi](https://github.com/prefix-dev/pixi) to setup a reproducible environment.
+We use [pixi](https://github.com/prefix-dev/pixi) to setup a reproducible environment with predefined tasks.
+If you would like to use other project management tool, the list of dependencies with versions is available in [pixi.toml](pixi.toml).

 First we need to install the dependencies of the project in a local environment.

 ```bash